What is hepatitis B?

 The chance of passing hepatitis B on to people you have sex with depends on the stage of infection.

 The people you have sex with and the people who live with you may be at risk of getting the infection from you and will need to be tested and offered vaccination.
-If you have hepatitis B, this will be explained to you by the doctor or nurse who sees you.
+If you have hepatitis B, this will be explained to you by the healthcare provider who sees you.

 When can I have sex again?

 This will depend on the stage of your hepatitis B infection.
 Your partner or any new partners should be tested and vaccinated against hepatitis B before having sex with them.
-This will be explained to you by the doctor or nurse who sees you.
+This will be explained to you by the healthcare provider who sees you.

 What happens if hepatitis B is left untreated?